adkelley/javascript-to-purescript/tut06/README.md

 ## Symbols, Operations & Laws - Oh My!

 I must admit that writing this tutorial was difficult at first.
-I kept wondering whether I might turn some readers off by making a definite connection between programming languages and mathematics.
+I kept wondering whether I might turn some readers off by making a definitive connection between programming languages and mathematics.
 Why?
 Well, there seems to be this meme going around that programming is not math; that you don't need math to program.

 For example, I saw a recent tweet related to learning PureScript where the poster asked, as a thought experiment, whether it would be better to promote a simpler PureScript by ditching the category theory.
 For example, rename the categories to something more user-friendly, like `Monoid => AssociativeConcattableWithIdentity`.
 I believe this kind of thinking is wrong!
 If we don't embrace math in programming, then we are denying the most powerful tool for understanding what we are doing.

 Instead, we need to do a whole lot better in explaining the connection between programming languages and mathematics.
 Fortunately, from time to time, someone gets it right by teaching it simply so that virtually anyone who wants to learn, can learn.
 And when they do, we should be promoting these people by singing their praises from the highest mountains.
 So here's my nominee for the "Make it simple but not simpler" hall of fame.
 His name is Chris Taylor @cmtaylor, and he gave an excellent talk titled "[The Algebra of Algebraic Data Types](https://www.youtube.com/watch?v=YScIPA8RbVE)."
 If you haven't seen his talk, then you should set my tutorial aside for a moment and watch it.
-It helped to give me the confidence to move forward to write this tutorial.

 In his talk, he explains that programming languages form an algebra, not unlike the algebra we learned in school.
 We learned that symbols are 0, 1, 2, x, y, z, etc.; operations are +, -, \*, ÷, etc.; and laws are 0 + x = x, etc.  So how does this translate to PureScript?
 Well, in PureScript the types are an algebra.
 The symbols are the types themselves (Int, Boolean, String, etc.).
 The operations are the type constructors (Maybe, Either, etc.).
 And the laws . . . , well I don't know what all the laws are for the PureScript algebra.
 But, we can certainly look at smaller subsets of the language, which is my long and winded way of introducing the topic of this tutorial - Semigroups!